$1,500

 Property Tax

-Costa Rica’s property tax rate is just 0.25% of the registered value annually — one of the lowest in the world.
+Costa Rica’s property tax rate is just 0.25% of the registered value annually— one of the lowest in the world.
 A $200,000 property costs $500 per year in property tax.
-There is also a luxury home tax (Impuesto Solidario) on properties valued above approximately $240,000, which adds a small surcharge on the value above that threshold.
+There is also a luxury home tax (Impuesto Solidario) on properties valued above approximately $240,000 that adds a small surcharge.
+Even so, property taxes are dramatically lower than in the US, Canada, or Europe.

 Note for Americans